Killjoys: Production

 On September 1, 2015, Syfy announced it would renew Killjoys for a second season of 10 episodes.
 Bill McGoldrick, Syfy's executive VP of original content was quoted as saying "With exciting space-based action, deep world building, and a standout cast, Killjoys has struck a nerve with viewers and critics alike.
 We can't wait to see what adventures Michelle Lovretta and Temple Street take Dutch, John and D'avin on in season two."
-David Fortier and Ivan Schneeberg, the executive producers of the show, were quoted as saying "We couldn't be more excited to bring back Killjoys and its stellar cast to audiences across the U.S. We look forward to working with the team at Syfy for a thrilling second season."
+Of the renewal, David Fortier and Ivan Schneeberg, the executive producers of the show, said, "We couldn't be more excited to bring back Killjoys and its stellar cast to audiences across the U.S. We look forward to working with the team at Syfy for a thrilling second season."

 Starting with the fourth season, Adam Barken became the showrunner of the series, with Michelle Lovretta remaining with the production as an executive producer and writer.